scriptorum/SMBigSkin/README.md

 Alternately, you can set the parameters via command line, which will override the configured settings.
 However, you must still ensure *skinsFolder* is set properly.
 The arguments are `[<skin> [<magnification> [<fontAdjust> [<colorToRemove> <replacementColor>]]]]`.
 You should probably put the skin name in quotes or make sure to escape any spaces.
 For example, `npm start "Default Skin" 1.2`.

-You may need to reboot your DAW to see skin changes.
+##NOTES

-This hasn't been tested on PC.
-Or really, you know, much at all.
+* Only tested on SynthMaster 2.8 on Mac.
+It may not work on earlier versions.
+Or on PC.
+Or really, you know, at all.
 Caveat Emptor, No Guarantees, Use At Your Own Risk, Etc.
+* You may need to reboot your DAW to see skin changes.

-There are some skins this might not work on; if your DAW crashes, you win!
+* There are some skins this might not work on; if your DAW crashes, you win!